dbalatero/capybara-chromedriver-logger/README.md

 # capybara-chromedriver-logger

-This gem provides real-time `console.log` debug output for Ruby feature specs running under Chromedriver.
+This gem provides `console.log` debug output for Ruby feature specs running under Chromedriver.

 We currently assume you're running:

 * capybara
-* chromedriver
+* chromedriver + selenium-webdriver
 * rspec
-* selenium-webdriver

 to handle your JS feature specs.
 I'd love to expand support for other combinations of test environments!